Website currently under construction. Please call for updated pricing.

 • Choice of accommodations

-• Silverback Gorillas
+• Park Rangers, small group for trekking Silverback Gorillas

 • Golden Monkeys